About the degree programme

 You will also be able to choose from a wide range of option courses.

-As well as the Philosophy Dissertation Information course, you will also choose from a range of courses across topics relating to:
+As well as training for your dissertation, you will also choose from a range of courses across topics relating to:

 • beauty and art